prashrijan/react-blog-website/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Blog Website Development

+This is an ongoing development of a blog website using React.
+The documentation is not yet completed.
+Please check back later for updates.

+## Features and Progress

+- Set up the project structure
+- Integrated Appwrite for authentication and data storage
+- Implemented user authentication

+Stay tuned for more updates!